-The New Moon Ski + Bike Team Program gives a group of athletes support and the ability to share their race stories while achieving their sporting goals.
+The New Moon Ambassador Program gives a group of athletes support and the ability to share their race stories while achieving their sporting goals.
 These athletes understand the importance of staying active and fit, even with the daily demands of life.
 They have a supportive, positive outlook with which they seek new experiences.
-As a New Moon Ski + Bike team member, they will help friends, community and training partners by letting them in on the secret.
+As a New Moon Ambassador member, they help friends, community and training partners by letting them in on the secret.
 Since 1976, New Moon has provided cutting edge products and expert technical support to help athletes of all ages excel in their sports.
 Word of mouth has been our #1 reason for growing as a company and lifestyle.

 Dakota & Dusty Dale